rfebbo/CPP-Tools/README.md

 # README #

-various c++ tools for IO, Time, FileIO, etc for use in the terminal
+various c++ tools for IO, Time, FileIO, etc for use in the terminal.
+See my c1020 repo for examples.